sjb-ch1mp/jetfreq/README.txt

 Description:

-jetfreq.py uses the Carbon Black Response API to search for all instances of a given process and conduct frequency analysis on its associated events (by default modloads only).
-It can also be run in 'by_modload' mode in which a given modload is searched for and all processes that spawn it are returned.
+jetfreq.py uses the Carbon Black Response API to search for all instances of a given process and conduct frequency analysis on its associated events.
+It can also be run in 'Event Mode' to search for a given event type (e.g. modload, regmod) and conduct frequency analysis on the processes that access it.
+Running jetfreq.py in 'Compare Mode' allows users to compare a target sample with a representative sample that has been saved in the
+./samples directory.

 Installation: